 We also love: The Twilight Zone – Night of the Meek (1960)

 Doctor Who: A Christmas Carol (2010)

-Ever since its rebirth in 2005, the Doctor Who Christmas day special has formed a central part of the BBC festive schedule.
-The only exception to this rule is the most recent custodian of the Tardis keys, Jodie Whittaker.
-Her Christmas outings moved to New Year rather than the prestigious Christmas Day slot.
-And it would be fair to say that Doctor Who has offered a mixed bag of Christmas adventures since 2005.
-Some glowing with a unique science fiction spirit, while others quickly melted on closer inspection.
+Ever since its rebirth in 2005, the Doctor Who Christmas Day special has formed a central part of the BBC festive schedule.
+The only exception to this rule has been the most recent custodian of the Tardis keys, Jodie Whittaker, where her festive outing found itself moved to New Year’s Day.
+Doctor Who has offered us a mixed bag of Christmas adventures since 2005, with some stunning while others melted faster than a snowman in July.
 However, in my opinion, it was Christmas Day 2010 that saw the best of these festive Doctor Who outings emerge.
 Following David Tennent was never going to be an easy task.
 Still, on entering the Tardis in early 2010, Matt Smith made the role his own, his energetic, child-like Doctor oozing eccentricity, humour and wonder.
 Smith’s interpretation of the Doctor remains one of the most child friendly and accessible of all the incarnations.
 Therefore it’s no surprise the best Christmas special sits within his first season.

 We also love: Doctor Who: Voyage of the Damned (2007)

 The Signalman: A Ghost Story for Christmas (1976)